NihalHarish/ParallelAES-Encryption/README.md

 # ParallelAES-Encryption

-Parallel implementation Of The AES Encryption Algorithm
+Parallel implementation Of The AES Encryption Algorithm Using OpenMp

-This repository is a collection Parallel Implementations of the AES Encryption Algorithm

-The repository aims to use different Parallel API's to optimize AES Encryption Algorithm
+Instructions:

+1. Run make all
+2. There are four executables produced
+3. The format for each executable is as follows exec input output